bigbadcyborg/Robotics-assignment-5/README.md

 This is a prompt asking for robot actions.

 ```
-Please grab the bottle on the right and drop it in front of me, who is behind you at the start.'
+Please grab the bottle on the right and drop it in front of me, who is behind you at the start.
 ```

 You should modify prompts with appropriate techniques if you were to try out different prompting methods.